 16. Dedicate upper shelves for overflow or use another room.

 Are you ready to change your pantry and change your life?

-If you’re looking for more organization tips, check out my post about how to organize your kid’s closet.
+Looking for more home organization tips, check out how to organize your kid’s closet.